Iran president Rouhani targets stagflation in first budget

 Ahmadinejad presided over a period of unparalled revenue growth due to high oil prices and was able to fund ever increasing budgets until Iran's oil receipts were targeted by new sanctions at the start of 2012.

-He also implemented reforms that withdrew massive subsidies on food and fuel in favour of direct cash handouts.
-Applauded in theory, it has been much criticised in practice.
+He also implemented reforms that withdrew massive subsidies on food and fuel in favor of direct cash handouts.
+Applauded in theory, it has been much criticized in practice.

 Rouhani indicated a new mechanism for subsidy payments would be put forward soon.